wp-plugins/woocommerce-product-sort-and-display/readme.txt

 This plugin has a Pro Version upgrade that add more functionality to this Free version.
 You will see all of the available upgrade features on the plugins admin panel, in the Yellow sidebar.
 Those Pro features include

 = Product Category Display Features =
-Upgrading to the Pro Version gives you all of the features that you get on the Shop page with the Lite Version applied to Product Categories, Subcategories and Product tag pages Ð plus more:
+Upgrading to the Pro Version gives you all of the features that you get on the Shop page with the Lite Version applied to Product Categories, Subcategories and Product tag pages - plus more:

 * Show Sub Categories with products on Parent Category page.
 * Set the number of products to show from Parent Cat with Endless Scroll - view more products.